Activities and Events

 Find out more by visiting our page on short breaks.

-The short breaks' page also explains the process for providers on how they can apply for a short breaks grant.
+The short breaks page also explains the process for providers on how they can apply for grants.

 CLASS+ Coffee & Chat Sessions

-CLASS+ are offering sessions for parents and carers of an autistic child or a child who is on the autism pathway to meet, talk and share information or ideas with other parents/carers.
+CLASS+ regularly offer sessions for parents and carers of an autistic child or a child who is on the autism pathway to listen, share questions, ideas and experiences with other parents and carers.

-You can visit our SEND-specific online directory, hosted on East Sussex 1Space.
-The directory lists many different services that provide activities and events, both throughout the county and online:
+Our SEND-specific online directory, hosted on East Sussex 1Space, lists many different activities and events for children, young people, and their carers:

 Amaze Events

-Amaze have various upcoming workshops, groups and clubs:
+Amaze are a charity that have various upcoming workshops, groups, clubs and events:

 You can also stay up-to-date with their upcoming events by following them on Facebook: